Chapter 1 : The Proposal

 Draco peered at the other figure, realizing it was Hermione and wondering where the other golden child of the trio was.
 He abruptly stood up and waved at the two to follow him.
-As Hermione got to her feet, Harry seized her wrist, keeping her from leaving, murmuring, “You sure about this?
+As Hermione got to her feet, Harry seized her wrist, keeping her from leaving.
+He murmured, “You sure about this?
 About him?”
 She could hear Harry’s distaste for Malfoy by the mere mention of him.
-She nodded as he released her with second thoughts playing over and over in his head.
+She nodded and then, he released her with second thoughts playing over and over in his head.

 Hermione followed Draco with Harry right behind her upstairs to a hallway of doors.
-The third door to the left, Draco fiddled with several keys before unlocking the door and stepping aside to let both of them in.
+The third door to the left, Draco has to fiddled with several keys because the inn’s rooms were enchanted to only unlock with keys.
+Once unlocking the door, Draco stepped aside to let both of them in.
 He shut the door quietly behind him and with a wave of his wand, casted a silencing spell to prevent any possible eavesdrops.

 Hermione pulled off her hood, her big chocolate eyes meeting with the stormy grey ones.
 Harry was much more wary, kept his hood on.